Nonlocal continuous-variable gates by amplified optical connections: Introduction

 The recent development of single-pass optical parametric amplifiers (OPAs) \cite{OPA2019, OPA2020, OPA2020d, OPA2021,OPA2023} shed new light on this subject.
-Waveguide-based OPAs are $\chi^{(2)}$-fabricated waveguides that perform online squeezing of optical signals throughout propagation, showing higher optical nonlinearities than conventional cavity-based methods \cite{Notarnicola2022, OPO2024a,OPO2024b}.
+Waveguide-based high-fidelity OPAs are $\chi^{(2)}$-fabricated waveguides that perform online broadband squeezing of optical signals throughout propagation, showing higher optical nonlinearities than conventional cavity-based methods \cite{Notarnicola2022, OPO2024a,OPO2024b}.
 As active online elements, they may be employed to both build QND interaction in optics \cite{Shiozawa2018} and perform signal restoration as phase-sensitive amplifiers (PSAs) \cite{MyThesis, Notarnicola2024, Yan2022, Zhao2022}, offering new possibilities for distributed quantum information.
+Moreover, OPAs have been also investigated for quantum state tomography \cite{Shaked2018, Frascella2021Lett, Kalash2023,Racz2024}, certification of quantum non-Gaussianity \cite{Kalash2025}, multiplexed quantum key distribution \cite{Eldan2026} and quantum interferometry \cite{Natan2026}.

-In this work, we propose a list of different measurement-induced OPA-assisted protocols to distribute essential QND gates at distance, assuming QND~(\ref{eq:idealQND}) is locally available to both the remote users Alice and Bob, and employing mediators that exhibit different quantum resources: squeezing [Fig.~\ref{fig:01-Protocols}(a)], entanglement [Fig.~\ref{fig:01-Protocols}(b)], Bell measurement [Fig.~\ref{fig:01-Protocols}(c)] and the geometric phase effect by sequential local QNDs [Fig.~\ref{fig:01-Protocols}(d)].
-We characterize the resulting nonlocal entangling gates in terms of both logarithmic negativity and excess noise and optimize their performance, proving the first three schemes to be equivalent with one another, whilst the geometric phase protocol to give a factor $2$ improvement over the others in both the limits of small and large losses.
-Further, we demonstrate application of our approach for fusion of distant cluster states into a distributed network \cite{Xin2023}.
-The structure of the paper is the following.
-Firstly, in Sec.~\ref{sec:OPA} we derive a model for realistic OPAs in the presence of losses.
-Then, in Sec.s~\ref{sec:Gates} and~\ref{sec:Merging} we present the proposed schemes to achieve nonlocal QND and their application for cluster state fusion, respectively.
-Finally, in Sec.~\ref{sec:Concl} we draw conclusions.
+In this work, we propose a list of different measurement-induced OPA-assisted protocols to distribute essential QND gates at a distance, assuming QND~(\ref{eq:idealQND}) is locally available to both the remote users Alice and Bob, and employing mediators that exhibit different quantum resources: squeezing [Fig.~\ref{fig:01-Protocols}(a)], entanglement [Fig.~\ref{fig:01-Protocols}(b)], Bell measurement [Fig.~\ref{fig:01-Protocols}(c)] and the geometric phase effect by sequential local QNDs [Fig.~\ref{fig:01-Protocols}(d)].
+We characterize the resulting nonlocal entangling gates in terms of both Gaussian logarithmic negativity and excess noise and optimize their performance.
+We prove the first three schemes to be equivalent with one another, thus offering flexibility for different implementations, whilst the geometric phase protocol to give a factor $2$ improvement over the others in both the limits of small and large losses.
+In all cases, online OPAs with optimized gains prove useful to protect the information carried by the mediator against the channel losses, and are crucial to preserve entanglement at large loss.
+This is especially relevant for the first experimental demonstrations of the nonlocal gates.
+Further, we demonstrate application of our approach for fusion of distant cluster states \cite{Yokoyama2013,Schwartz2016, Larsen2019} into a distributed network \cite{Xin2023}.